-When building RESTful Web Services with Spring Boot we can either package our Spring Boot App as an executable JAR file and run it with built-in Tomcat or we can create a deployable WAR file and then deploy it into a stand along Tomcat or Jetty.
-With this blog post, I am going to share with you how to edit your Spring Boot app, so that when built with Maven it generates a deployable WAR file which you can use to deploy your application into a Tomcat or Jetty for example.
+When building RESTful web services with Spring Boot, we have two options for deployment.
+We can package our Spring Boot app as an executable JAR file and run it with the built-in Tomcat, or we can create a deployable WAR file and then deploy it into a standalone Tomcat or Jetty.
+In this blog post, I will share how to modify your Spring Boot app so that it generates a deployable WAR file when built with Maven.
+You can then use this WAR file to deploy your application to a Tomcat or Jetty instance.

-If you are interested in learning how to download and install Tomcat and also how to deploy your WAR file to a Tomcat running either on your local machine or on a remote Linux server check out my other video lessons on “RESTful Web Services with Spring Boot, Spring MVC, JPA, and MySQL”.
+If you’re interested in learning how to download and install Tomcat and how to deploy your WAR file to a Tomcat instance running on your local machine or on a remote Linux server, check out my other video lessons on “RESTful Web Services with Spring Boot, Spring MVC, JPA, and MySQL“.

 1) Extend the SpringBootServletInitializer

-To make your Spring Boot Web App work as a deployable WAR file we will need to:
+To make your Spring Boot web app work as a deployable WAR file, you will need to:

 package com.appsdeveloperblog.DeployableWar; import org.springframework.boot.SpringApplication; import org.springframework.boot.autoconfigure.SpringBootApplication; import org.springframework.boot.builder.SpringApplicationBuilder; import org.springframework.boot.web.servlet.support.SpringBootServletInitializer; @SpringBootApplication public class DeployableWarApplication extends SpringBootServletInitializer { public static void main(String[] args) { SpringApplication.run(DeployableWarApplication.class, args); } @Override protected SpringApplicationBuilder configure(SpringApplicationBuilder application) { return application.sources(DeployableWarApplication.class); } }